2009–10 Chicago Blackhawks season: Sexual abuse scandal

-In May 2021, two former Blackhawks players accused former video coach Brad Aldrich of sexually assaulting them during the 2009–10 season, with one player, initially staying anonymous under the moniker "John Doe", alleging that Aldrich also threatened him physically, emotionally, and financially after an off-ice assault.
-John Doe filed lawsuit against the Blackhawks for failing to adequately address Aldrich's wrongdoings or to file police reports.
+On May 7, 2021, a former Blackhawks player accused former video coach from 2008–2010, Brad Aldrich, of sexually assaulting him in May 2010 during the 2010 playoffs, initially staying anonymous under the moniker "John Doe", alleging that Aldrich also threatened him physically, emotionally, and financially after an off-ice assault at Aldrich's apartment.
+John Doe filed a lawsuit against the Blackhawks for failing to adequately address Aldrich's wrongdoings or to file police reports.

-According to a months-long independent investigation by law firm Jenner & Block that was sanctioned by the team, on May 23, 2010, Blackhawks executives held a meeting about the sexual assault claims and decided they would not address them until after the Stanley Cup Playoffs.
-The matter was not discussed again, and on June 14, 2010, five days after Chicago won the Stanley Cup, the Blackhawks human resources director gave Aldrich the option to resign or face termination if John Doe's claims turned out to be true.
+According to a months-long independent investigation by law firm Jenner & Block that was sanctioned by the team, on May 23, 2010, the same day the Blackhawks finished a four game sweep of the top-seeded San Jose Sharks in the Western Conference Finals to clinch their spot in the finals for the first time since 1992, Blackhawks executives held a meeting about the sexual assault claims and decided they would not address them until after the Stanley Cup Finals and not risk messing up team chemistry.
+The matter was not discussed again, and on June 14, five days after Chicago won the Stanley Cup against the Philadelphia Flyers in six games, the Blackhawks human resources director gave Aldrich the option to resign or face termination if John Doe's claims turned out to be true.
 Aldrich chose to resign and was permitted to participate in postseason celebrations, according to the investigation findings.
-He then went on to work for University of Notre Dame and later Miami University, where he resigned in 2012 after he was accused of sexual assault there, and was convicted of having sexual contact with a minor in 2013 while serving as a high school coach in Houghton, Michigan.
+He then went on to work for University of Notre Dame (where he previously worked from 2006–2008) and later Miami University.
+He resigned from his position at Miami University in November 2012 after he was accused of sexual assault there, and was convicted of having sexual contact with a minor in September 2013 while serving as a high school assistant coach in Houghton, Michigan in March 2013.
 As a result, Aldrich is accused or convicted of sexual assaults in connection with coaching jobs at the NHL, college, and high school levels.
-In October 2021, Kyle Beach gave an interview on SportsCentre confirming that he was John Doe, and spoke about his experiences with the Blackhawks organization after the fact.
+He served nine months in prison, being released in June 2014, required to register as a sex offender in the state of Michigan and serve five years of probation, which concluded in January 2019.
+On October 27, 2021, Kyle Beach gave an interview on SportsCentre confirming that he was John Doe, and spoke about his experiences with the Blackhawks organization after the fact.